Azure-Samples/hdinsight-aks/flink/icebergFinkSink/README.md

 **3: Read data on Azure Databricks**

 .
-Customize the same hive metastore as HDInsight Flink Cluster on AKS.
+Customize the same hive metastore as HDInsight Flink Cluster on AKS. <br>
 .
-Set Credential(Service Principle on this demo) to access iceberg Data Warehouse(ADLS gen2)
+Set Credential(Service Principle on this demo) to access iceberg Data Warehouse(ADLS gen2)  <br>

 **On Azure Databricks Cluster Advanced Options to configure**